decembrist-revolt/spring-easy-proxy/README.md

 **Spring Easy Proxy**
-Library gives an ability to make interfaces proxy beans in easy way (Like spring data repositories do)
+Library gives an ability to make spring interface proxy beans in easy way (Like spring data repositories do)

 **Getting started**
 _Maven:_